Saturday, January 14, 2012

 1989: Phil Collins registered a fourth week at #1 on the Adult Contemporary chart with "Two Hearts".

-1995: Neil Young and Pearl Jam performed for the Voters for a Change benefit in Washington, D.C.
+1995: Neil Young and Pearl Jam performed for the Voters for a Change benefit in the first of two nights at Constitution Hall in Washington, D.C.

 1995: Rednex from Sweden led the way on the U.K. chart with "Cotton Eye Joe".